MaxxiPaxxi/MaxxiPaxxi/README.md

 ## Projects

 I am currently teaching myself my way around Arch Linux and setting up my environment.
 I have some projects on the Linux Kernel, especially fixing firmware driver issues with my Laptop
 I have been working on Linux for 5 years now and know my way around the Linux Kernel, Infrastructure and the Linux Terminal with some limited knowledge in Shell scripting.
+Moreover, I have experience in Software as a Service (SaaS) and Cloud Computing mostly directed towards Google Cloud Platform.

 Furthermore, I dedicate part of my time in reading published research articles on [arXiv](https://arxiv.org) and understanding current advances.